 The data in "Filter" is what can usually be used in a URL parameter to preset a filter where you'd type text.
 For instance, a "First Name" field might show a filter of Property_FirstName, in which case a URL like /page/123/?Property_FirstName=Ted would pre-fill and pre-filter the report for people with a first name of Ted.
-Note that Campus and Campuses are special cases; since these aren't text boxes, try using ?CampusId=1 or ?CampusId=1,2 to set these.
+(Note that Campus and Campuses are special cases; since these aren't text boxes, try using ?CampusId=1 or ?CampusId=1,2 to set these.

-Options
+Options:

-For each filter in your Data View, you'll be able to configure these options which control whether the person using the report can specify which filters are used:
+For each filter in your Data View, you'll be able to configure these options which control whether the user can specify which filters are used:

-• Visible: This tells the block whether the filter should be shown to the person for them to modify.
-In our sample we're only letting them change the campus, so only the campus filter would have this checked.

-- Configurable: Determines if the person should be allowed to modify the criteria of the filter.
+- Visible: This tells the block whether the filter should be shown to the user for them to modify.
+In our sample we let them change the campus but not the background check date. - Configurable: Determines if the user should be allowed to modify the criteria of the filter.
 At first you might think this odd, as when would you ever not want to allow the criteria to change, but it'll make sense when combined with the next option. - Toggle Filter: This setting will show the filter with a checkbox next to it.
 Unchecking the box will disable the filter entirely.